-While tuition can place a burden on any type of student, single parents seem to have it harder than most.
+While tuition can place a burden on any student, single parents seem to have it harder than most.
 That’s because, in addition to paying their school expenses, they must also fork over childcare expenses any time they need someone to watch their children so they can attend class or study for an upcoming test.
 Often, they’re providing primary financial support for themselves and at least one child.
 Scholarships for single moms can help alleviate some of the financial pressure these types of students face when juggling college classes and parenthood.

 Who Qualifies for Single Mom Scholarships?

 When you hear the word scholarship, you may automatically equate this kind of financial aid award with academic achievement.
 Unlike single mother college grants, some of these financial assistance programs for single mothers are academically competitive, this isn’t the only type of scholarship that is available to single parents.
 Other types of scholarships that a single mom can apply for are need-based scholarships.
 These types of scholarships award funds based on a student’s financial need, not their grades.
 In this way, these types of scholarships are similar to the Pell grants single mothers sometimes receive.
 Of course, even need-based scholarships may ask that recipients maintain good academic standing to receive financial support.

 Custody of Child or Children

 To receive a single mother scholarship, it stands to reason that applicants have to prove that they are in fact, single parents.
 This means that you may have to provide documentation that proves you are the sole or primary provider for at least one child in order to qualify for financial assistance.
 This documentation might include your child’s birth certificate, divorce and/or custody documents (when applicable), and/or bank statements that prove the child’s financial dependency on the single mother.